Skip to main content

 2022

-"Puzzle games improved response inhibition over four weeks of training, with no significant change in distractor inhibition and proactive control"
+"Puzzle games improved response inhibition over four weeks"

 View Study